Pivoting an Outdoor Business to Include Crowdsourcing

-The apparel line founder discusses the waste and headache of spec inventory, and why quick-response production is the way of the future
+An apparel company founder discusses the waste and headache of spec inventory, and why quick-response production is the way of the future

 Gary Lenett understands the power of consensus.
-In 2014, when he founded the performance denim company DUER, he did it with funds raised through Kickstarter, a proof-first method that relies not on the confidence of big investors or market predictions, but on the voices of real consumers.
-Enough people wanted DUER jeans, and were willing to pay for them, before DUER jeans even existed.
+In 2014, when he founded the performance denim company Due, he did it with funds raised through Kickstarter, a proof-first method that relies not on the confidence of big investors or market predictions, but on the voices of real consumers.
+Enough people wanted Duer jeans, and were willing to pay for them, before Duer jeans even existed.

 OBJ spoke with Lenett to understand what led to this radical shift, how it works, and why it might just be the direction all brands are headed.

 Let’s start with the obvious.
 This move probably had something, if not everything, to do with the pandemic.
 Did the coronavirus precipitate this change?

 COVID-19 was certainly the impetus.
 We lost 75 percent of our revenue overnight—literally, from a Friday to a Monday.
 But I had felt this was the right thing to do for a long time, both from a business and a sustainability perspective.
 I did four crowdfunding programs through Kickstarter to get Duer off the ground in the first place.
 That experience taught me just how inefficient the normal way of doing things can be.
 With crowdsourcing, you’re not creating demand; people are telling you whether the demand is there.
 That always stuck with me.
 Over the years, I kept asking my team, “Why can’t we do this as a business model with traditional objectives, not just as a means of starting up?”
 Change is hard, though.
 It took a pandemic to force change.